stujo/java5day/NOTES.md

  * Test First with TDD
  * Code Coverage

+#Checkpoints
+We stop and review, ask any questions you have on that topic and lets us ensure we know how to practically apply the concept / technique

 #Set up for Java Development
 * Install the JavaSE (JDK 1.6 or 1.7)